Contents: Removal ↓ Installation ↓

 Align the marks on the torque converter and the drive plate made before removal.

-Adjust selector cable and throttle cable (on models up to 2001).
+Adjust the selector cable and throttle control cable (on models before 2001).